HL7/US-Core/input/pagecontent/index.md

      1. ERROR: Patient/infant-example: Patient.extension[0].extension[0].value.ofType(Coding): The Coding provided (urn:oid:2.16.840.1.113883.6.238#2028-9) is not in the value set http://hl7.org/fhir/us/core/ValueSet/omb-race-category, and a code is required from this value set.  (error message = Not in value set http://hl7.org/fhir/us/core/ValueSet/omb-race-category)
      1. ERROR: Patient/infant-example: Patient.extension[1].extension[0].value.ofType(Coding): The Coding provided (urn:oid:2.16.840.1.113883.6.238#2186-5) is not in the value set http://hl7.org/fhir/us/core/ValueSet/omb-ethnicity-category, and a code is required from this value set.  (error message = Not in value set http://hl7.org/fhir/us/core/ValueSet/omb-ethnicity-category)

+     *WARNING (5)*

+     1. WARNING: ValueSet/detailed-ethnicity: ValueSet.compose[0].include[1].valueSet[0]: The value set import http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.103 could not be found so cannot be checked
+     1. WARNING: ValueSet/detailed-race: ValueSet.compose[0].include[1].valueSet[0]: The value set import http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.103 could not be found so cannot be checked
+     1. WARNING: ValueSet/omb-ethnicity-category: ValueSet.compose[0].include[1].valueSet[0]: The value set import http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.102 could not be found so cannot be checked
+     1. WARNING: ValueSet/omb-race-category: ValueSet.compose[0].include[1].valueSet[0]: The value set import http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.103 could not be found so cannot be checked
+     1. WARNING: ValueSet/birthsex: ValueSet.compose[0].include[1].valueSet[0]: The value set import http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1021.103 could not be found so cannot be checked

-    **LOINC Group code  LG41762-2 “Social Determinants Of Health” not supported by terminology server.
-(17)**
+    **LOINC Group code  LG41762-2 “Social Determinants Of Health” not supported by terminology server. **

+    Action: This causes 17 Errors, 3 Warnings and 8 Information Messages.
+Pending addition of LOINC Group Codes to the terminology server.
+Will add Balloters notes to Value sets for manual expansions if not ready prior to ballot.
+See this [Zulip Chat](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/slicing.20question.20for.20patterns.20on.20bindings) for Discriminator error.

+     *ERRORs (17)*

      1. ERROR: DiagnosticReport/bone-density-report: DiagnosticReport.category[0]: Slicing cannot be evaluated: Could not match discriminator ([$this]) for slice DiagnosticReport.category:us-core in profile http://hl7.org/fhir/us/core/StructureDefinition/us-core-diagnosticreport-note - the discriminator [$this] does not have fixed value, binding or existence assertions
      1. ERROR: DiagnosticReport/cardiology-report: DiagnosticReport.category[0]: Slicing cannot be evaluated: Could not match discriminator ([$this]) for slice DiagnosticReport.category:us-core in profile http://hl7.org/fhir/us/core/StructureDefinition/us-core-diagnosticreport-note - the discriminator [$this] does not have fixed value, binding or existence assertions